 I am located in the USA.
 Someone living in Spain, is threatening to sue me for "defamation" in regards to something I wrote about them on my personal Twitter account.
-Can they sue me from their country, and aren't my opinions written on my personal Twitter account protected by the Free Speech laws...
+Can they sue me from their country, and aren't my opinions written on my personal Twitter account protected by the...
 Read more »

 Free speech protections do not apply to defamation, and opinions are not defamation.
 Defamation is a false statement of fact (not opinion) that damages a person's reputation.
 If I say John the surgeon is the worst, I am not uttering defamation because that's my opinion of John.
-If say John the...Read more »
+If say...Read more »

 Couple married back in 2006 at the U.S.embassy in s.
 Korea, and they never filed their marriage in the states after moving back from the base.
 They've since split and she's remarried for the past two years.
-Problem is, he's never signed any divorce papers, and she marked never been married on her...
+Problem is, he's never signed any divorce papers, and she marked never been...
 Read more »

 They need to get divorced.
 There's really no reason to suspect anyone would be charged with an offense.
 But, if you want to be free and clear, you need to get the two of them to get a lawyer in S. Korea to put through a legal divorce.